The short answer

 Is there a free dog spay/neuter program in Calgary?

-No. The City of Calgary's No-Cost Spay & Neuter Program covers cats only.
-The cheapest dog options are Calgary Pet Wellness & Spay/Neuter Clinic ($100–$350), the Calgary Humane Society's PAWWISE Community Clinics for income-qualified owners, or adopting an already-fixed dog from a Calgary rescue.
+No. The City of Calgary's No-Cost Spay & Neuter Program covers cats only, so dogs are not eligible.
+The cheapest dog options are the low-cost clinics above, the Calgary Humane Society PAWWISE program for income-qualified owners, or adopting an already-fixed dog.
+If you are here for a cat, see our cat spay/neuter guide.

 Is spay/neuter required by law in Calgary?